Stone railway station: Service withdrawal and reinstatement

+Former services

-The new West Midlands franchise specification plans will, when implemented in 2018, see the current Euston to Crewe trains replaced by a new Birmingham–Wolverhampton–Stoke–Crewe service that will stop here.
-This was changed for a new London service via Birmingham, due to opposition against losing a direct link to London.
+The new West Midlands franchise saw the former Euston to Crewe trains replaced by a new Birmingham–Wolverhampton–Stoke–Crewe service that stopped here.
+The London service was changed to one via Birmingham, despite opposition against losing a direct link to London.

-However the operational difficulties resulting from attempting to operate services across Birmingham subsequently led to these services being split and the service here returning to a Birmingham-Crewe one.
+The Birmingham service was cut back in December 2023 to start at Stafford, with Stone losing its direct links to Birmingham and Wolverhampton.